ErfanMomeniii/del/README.md

 # del
-simple library that handle dispatch ,event and listener in Go
+simple library that handles event listener and event dispatcher in Go